Bianca Jackson: 1993–1999

 Bianca Jackson first arrived at Albert Square in Walford, a fictional borough in East London, with her family in mid-November 1993; she is joined by her mother Carol (Lindsey Coulson), the latter's love interest Alan (Howard Antony), and Bianca's half-sister Sonia (Natalie Cassidy) alongside their half-brothers Robbie (Dean Gaffney) and Billie (Devon Anderson) respectively.

 As the family settle themselves on the square, Bianca starts running her own clothing stall on Bridge Street market; she originally became the market assistant of local resident Sanjay Kapoor (Deepak Verma) after initially working for her uncle Ian Beale (Adam Woodyatt) at his fish and chip shop.
 Later on she begins dating Ian's business competitor Richard Cole (Ian Reddington), until he gets board and swiftly dumps her; Bianca would then get revenge on Richard by harassing him with pranks and stealing his credit card.
-It is then she meets Alan's love rival David Wicks (Michael French) and they enjoy mutual flirtation with each other until Carol informs David that Bianca is his daughter.
+Bianca meets Carol's ex-boyfriend David Wicks (Michael French) and they enjoy mutual flirtation with each other until Carol informs David that Bianca is his daughter.
 Horrified, David promptly keeps his distance and Bianca remains unaware of their biological relationship.

 One night an intoxicated Bianca is nearly assaulted.
 She is rescued by David and when she tries to kiss him, he confesses that he is her father.
 Bianca is left stunned and humiliated.
 Initially she feels hostile and resentful over David's absence for the majority of her life.
 Eventually, Bianca has a change of heart and comes to accept David as her father.
 She is keen to bond with him and he appears to recuperate in the matter.
 But the relationship is further complicated in July 1995 when David confides in the Samaritans charity that he still feels sexually attracted to Bianca despite the knowledge that he is her biological father.
 A case of GSA, this was one of EastEnders most controversial and daring storylines at this point in the show's history.
 Bianca is left confused by David's unexplained strange and occasionally hostile behaviour, especially as he never fully admits to Bianca the truth behind his initial feelings towards her.
 Eventually, the two start to naturally bond as a father and daughter.